Redundancies, Dismissals & Your Rights

 The best thing you can do is be prepared for any conversations with your employer and to understand your rights to ensure you receive any payment you might be entitled to.

-The Goughs approach to redundancy
+Goughs approach to redundancy

 Our team has a proactive, can-do, approach to all employment law matters.
 Our aim is to support you and provide you with tailored, comprehensive and practical advice.
+In terms of the prospect of being made redundant, we are here to protect you and your rights.

-Your employment law questions answered
+Your children related questions answered

 Your employer must follow a fair redundancy process, if you will have been employed by them for 2 years at the end of your employment.